AnkitaNaskar/ankitanaskar/README.md

-- 👋 Hi, I’m @ineffable45
+- 👋 Hi, I’m @ankitanaskar
 - Am a newbie so need help
 - 👀 I’m interested in learning Java and C
 - 🌱 I’m currently learning Java
-- 📫 How to reach me ... by my insta account @ineffable_lust
+- 📫 How to reach me ... by my linkedin account @(https://www.linkedin.com/in/ankita-naskar-0717731ab/)

 <!---
 ineffable45/ineffable45 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.